burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 published: true
 ---

-This is a post about my second semester (Spring, 2021) at KAUST.
+This is a post about my second semester (Spring, 2021) at [KAUST CEMSE/CS](https://cemse.kaust.edu.sa/).

 At KAUST, classes are not big, and professors are world-level scientists.